herirudini/go-blogg-cms/go-blogg-cms/README.md

 we use breeze (which not proided by default anymore in laravel 12), so we need to set up breeze starter kit manually.

-during creating project "laravel new project-name", we chose starterkit to No after everything is completed we install the breeze dependency: composer require laravel/breeze --dev
+during creating project "laravel new project-name", we chose starterkit to No after everything is completed we install the breeze dependency:
+- composer require laravel/breeze --dev
+- php artisan breeze:install